davesnx/styled-ppx/CONTRIBUTING.md

 ## What about if you have problems that cannot be discussed in a public?

-[David Sancho](https://github.com/davesnx) has a contact email on the GitHub profile, and is happy to talk about any problems via email or a DM in [Twitter](https://twitter.com/davesnx).
+[David Sancho](https://github.com/davesnx) has a contact email on the GitHub profile, and happy to talk about any problems via email or a DM in [Twitter](https://twitter.com/davesnx).

 ## Code contributions